 If you're worried a deal is too good to be true, follow your gut—as it probably is.

 Research.
 Do some research.
 Most states offer resources and information on possible scams through their attorney general's offices or consumer protection agencies.
-You can also find information on how to avoid a scam at the FTC's website.
+You can also find information on how to avoid a scam on the FTC's website.

 Consult an attorney.
 Before you get involved in any project, deal, or investment—and especially before you send any money—consult an attorney (or just tell the person you plan to contact an attorney and see what happens).
 A lawyer can help you unemotionally evaluate the possible risks and benefits of any proposal or offer someone makes to you.
 An attorney will protect your interests and can help you avoid being fleeced.